Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 Unfortunately, stains can happen on tile floors, too, thanks to various spills and mishaps.
 Here are some common stains and how to remove them.

 Grease and Oil

-You can also make a solution of 4 cups of hot water with 1 tablespoon of trisodium phosphate.
+You can also make a solution of four cups of hot water with one tablespoon of trisodium phosphate.
 Trisodium phosphate is alkaline and, therefore, very effective at removing grease and oil.
 It’s also highly disinfecting and is commonly used in the food industry to remove salmonella from poultry (3).

 Mildew is a common problem in moist areas such as the bathroom.
 It’s often found in the grout, but it can also be present on the tiles.
-In order to successfully remove mildew, you’ll have to kill the source (4).
+To successfully remove mildew, you’ll have to kill the source (4).

 Using bleach is one of the best ways to get rid of mildew.
-Mix one cup of bleach (laundry) with 4 cups of water.
+Mix one cup of bleach with four cups of water.
 Apply the mixture using a sponge and rinse with clean water.
 You may need to scrub it a little if the mildew is persistent.

 If the mildew doesn’t budge, you may need to invest in a commercial product.
 These usually contain sodium hypochlorite and sodium carbonate.
 Be sure to keep the room well ventilated while using them.

 Shoe markings can be frustrating to discover on your clean tiles.
 Luckily, these marks are easy to remove.

 The best way to remove such marks is by using a neutral cleaner.
 Neutral cleaners have a pH level of seven, making them safe for all types of tiles.
 Dilute the detergent as instructed and use a cloth to scrub the markings.